 You may use the manual camera mode to get full control and to allow you to set the aperture, shutter speed, and ISO.

-The high aperture keeps the entire landscape in focus without blurring details, while the white balance lets the camera capture the entire colour spectrum.
-Remember, a balanced setting is important when shooting colourful landscapes like sunrises and sunsets.
+The high aperture keeps the entire landscape in focus without blurring details, while the white balance lets the camera capture the entire color spectrum.
+Remember, a balanced setting is important when shooting colorful landscapes like sunrises and sunsets.

 It is equally important when you’re shooting moving landscapes like running water or if you’re shooting without using a tripod use a high shutter speed (for example 1/100 or more) to avoid camera shake and hence blurred photos.